 The true test of even the most comprehensive plan, though, is that data is actually recoverable.
 A disaster/data backup and recovery solution is a necessity but only part of the story since such solutions are only as good as their last backup.
 If data files with errors are backed up, they will not be useful if and when they are needed.

-What can an organization do to ensure data is recoverable and that upon restoration, there are no inconsistencies?
+What can an organization do to ensure data loss prevention and that upon restoration, there are no inconsistencies?

 In the banking and financial services industry, regulators and central banks are beginning to step in to safeguard customers’ rights when IT outages occur and as a result, account holders are left without access to their funds.
 Not only do they specify that data copies must be stored offsite, but that data must be maintained in a manner that aligns with organizations’ stated RPO.
 Maximum allowable outage times are also being discussed as well as fines and other sanctions when these are violated.